akado117/root-trip-parser/readMe.md

 -- duration, and distance getters

 - Main
--- parseCommand function - takes in command and builds Driver or adds trip to driver -- report - returns drivers so calling medium can do whatever is needed with the information
+-- parseCommand function - takes in command and builds/stores Driver or adds trip to driver -- getDrivers - returns drivers so calling medium can do whatever is needed with the information

 ### Updates While Implementing
 - Adding validation for correct constructor arguments when creating Trips
 - No reason to have getters for start/end time for Trip
 - Was going to do string manipulation and math to get duraction in trip, date objects should be more readable even if there's a performance hit
+- Breaking out parseCommand so it can call seperate functions within main from itself. `_addDriver` and `_addTripToDriver`